 How many times have you heard that something is “the future” of an industry?
 Probably a lot.

-Robotic processing automation (or RPA) has become a big trend across industries and shows no signs of slowing down.
-And for good reason.
+Robotic processing automation (RPA) has become a big trend across industries and shows no signs of slowing down.
+And for a good reason.

-According to the PwC Finance Benchmarking Report 2019-20, 30-40% of time spent can be reduced with financial automation.
+According to the PwC Finance Benchmarking Report 2019-20, 30 to 40% of time can be reduced with financial automation.
 And check out this scary statistic from a Blackline study: 70% of global business leaders and financial professionals claim they made significant business decisions based on inaccurate financial data.

 Keep reading to gain deeper insights into RPA, how it can be implemented and its benefits.
 Plus, browse through our top picks of accounting automation tools to kick off the new year.